-C++: bool checkRange(InputArray src, bool quiet=true, Point pos=0, double minVal=-DBL_MAX, double maxVal=DBL_MAX)
+C++: bool checkRange(InputArray a, bool quiet=true, Point pos=0, double minVal=-DBL_MAX, double maxVal=DBL_MAX)

-Python: cv2.checkRange(a[, quiet[, minVal[, maxVal]]]) \rightarrow retval, pt
+Python: $cv2.checkRange(a[, quiet[, minVal[, maxVal]]]) \rightarrow retval, pos$ a - Array to check.

-- src Array to check. - quiet Flag indicating whether the functions quietly return false when the array elements are out of range or they throw an exception. - pos Optional output parameter, where the position of the first outlier is stored.
-In the second function pos, when not NULL, must be a pointer to array of src.dims elements. - minVal Inclusive lower boundary of valid values range. - maxVal Exclusive upper boundary of valid values range.
+quiet - Flag indicating whether the functions quietly return false when the array elements are out of range or they throw an exception.

+pos - Optional output parameter, where the position of the first outlier is stored.
+In the second function pos, when not NULL, must be a pointer to array of src.dims elements.

+minVal - Inclusive lower boundary of valid values range.

+maxVal - Exclusive upper boundary of valid values range.